stevemclaugh/ubu3/Running_Transmission_on_a_VPS.md

 cd /var/lib/transmission-daemon/Downloads
 ```

-The following command creates a torrent file for `DataRefuge_001_test/`, which is saved to `transmission-daemon/info/torrents/Ubu_001_test.torrent`.
+The following command creates a torrent file for the directory `Ubu-test-001/`, which is saved to `transmission-daemon/info/torrents/Ubu-test-001.torrent`.

 ```
-transmission-create -n Ubu_001_test/ \
+transmission-create -n Ubu-test-001/ \
 --tracker udp://tracker.opentrackr.org:1337 \
 --tracker http://tracker2.wasabii.com.tw:6969/announce \
--o ../info/torrents/DataRefuge_001_test.torrent
+-o ../info/torrents/Ubu-test-001.torrent
 ```

 Now we'll return to Ubuntu.
 To close your session in the Docker container, press `ctrl+p`, then `ctrl+q`.